-If you’re wondering how to clean a spoon pipe, there are a number of options.
+If you’re wondering how to clean a weed pipe, there are a number of options.
 The most common is the alcohol-salt combo, though denture tablets, vinegar, and acetone are popular alternatives.

 To clean with alcohol, make sure you get a large bottle of isopropyl alcohol that’s at least 91 percent alcohol.
-The higher the proof, the better it is at cleaning glass and other surfaces.
+The higher the proof, the more effectively it will clean glass and other surfaces.

-The same approach works with acetone.
-If you can’t find acetone easily, just buy some nail polish remover, which contains the solvent.
+You can clean a glass pipe with acetate using the same approach as detailed above.
+If you can’t find acetone easily, just buy some nail polish remover, which contains the acetate solvent.

 Place the spoon in the plastic container and fill it with acetone so the pipe is completely submerged.
 Now gently swish the container so the acetone has a chance to work on the residue.